fevenMwoldu/Github/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Notes

+### How to make API call using HttpClient

+1) Import ClientHttpModule in app.module.ts

+2) Inject HttpClient in component/service constructor where you need to make API call

+constructor(private http: HttpClient){}

+3) declare field to bind with input form

+search: string;

+4) generate classes to hold API result (number of classes to hold result depends on structure of JSON returned by API)

+ng generate class search-response

+ng generate class user

+5) declare field to hold result of API call

+res: SearchResponse;

+6) create method to make API call

+doSearch(): SearchResponse {

+}

+7) make API call

+doSearch(): SearchResponse {
+    // prepare API URL
+    url = '' + this.search

+    // call API and store result
+    this.http.get<SearchResponse>(url)
+        .subscribe(data => this.res = data);
+}